jampp/sharedbuffers/README.rst

 Tests
 =====

-When running tests, Using virtualenv is recommended in order to isolate the environment:
+Running tests can be done locally or on docker, using the script `run-tests.sh`.

+To run it locally using virtualenv, adding the parameter `virtualenv` to the execution of the above script will create the necessary things:

 .. code:: shell

-  $> virtualenv venv
+  $> sh ./run-tests.sh virtualenv
-  $> ./venv/bin/activate
-  $> pip install -r requirements.txt
-  $> python setup.py tests

-Alternatively, you can also run tests on docker:
+Alternatively, running it on docker can be done with the following command:

 .. code::shell

-  $> docker run -v ${PWD}:/opt/sharedbuffers -w /opt/sharedbuffers python:2.7 /bin/sh run-docker-tests.sh
+  $> docker run -v ${PWD}:/opt/sharedbuffers -w /opt/sharedbuffers python:2.7 /bin/sh run-tests.sh